Specialization:

-Program Layout: Practical face-to-face courses will be held on campus during July of Summer I and August of Summer II.
-Online courses are scheduled in August of Summer I and July of Summer II, as well as September through April.
-A minimum of 80 practice teaching days will occur September – May between Summer I and II.
+Practical face-to-face courses are held on campus during July of summer semester I and July of summer semester II.
+Asynchronous online courses are delivered/completed in August of summer semester I, August of summer semester II, and during the fall and winter semesters.
+A minimum of 400 hours of practice teaching are completed between September and May.
 Courses are designed to be meaningful to candidates regardless of their broad-based discipline.
 Assignments, however, are discipline-specific.

 Broad-Based Technological Areas: